Michael Cabonargi

-Michael M. Cabonargi (born January 29, 1971) is an American politician and lawyer who formerly served as a commissioner of the Cook County Board of Review from the 2nd district from 2011 until 2022.
-From 2019 until 2023, he also served as a vice-chair of the Democratic Party of Illinois.
-In 2023, he was appointed regional director of the Department of Health and Human Services.
+Michael M. Cabonargi (born January 29, 1971) is an American politician and attorney who has served as a judge on the Circuit Court of Cook County since 2025.
+He formerly held the offices of commissioner of the Cook County Board of Review from the 2nd district (2011–2022), vice-chair of the Democratic Party of Illinois (2019–2023), and Region 5 of the Department of Health and Human Services (2023–2025).

 In his early career, Cabonargi worked on the staffs of Illinois U.S. senators Paul Simon and Dick Durbin.
 He then worked as a law clerk to U.S. District Court judge William J. Hibbler.
 Thereafter, he entered the private sector, working as a lawyer concentrating in complex commercial and regulatory litigation.

 From 2005, until being appointed to serve on the Cook County Board of Review in 2011, Cabonargi worked as senior attorney and prosecutor at the U.S. Securities and Exchange Commission.

 Cabonargi also held leadership roles within the Democratic Party of Illinois, and served as a 2020 presidential elector.
 In 2020, he unsuccessfully ran in the Democratic primary for clerk of the Cook County Circuit Court.

 Early life and career

 Cabonargi was born January 29, 1971.

 Cabonargi graduated from Loyola Academy high school in 1989.

 In 1993, Cabonargi graduated from Miami University with Bachelor of Arts in both political science and foreign affairs.

 From 1993 to 1997, Cabonargi worked as a staff assistant and economic development advisor in the Chicago office of U.S. senator Paul Simon.
 In 1997, Cabonargi worked as a staff assistant in the Chicago office of U.S. senator Dick Durbin.

 In 2000, Cabonorgi received his Juris Doctor from the University of Illinois College of Law with honors.

 Cabonorgi worked as a lawyer.
 From 2002 to 2004, he worked at the law firm of Gardner Carton and Douglas LLP, where he concentrated on complex commercial litigation.
-During his time at this firm, he defended the City of Chicago in both federal and state litigation deriving from the closure of Meigs Field.
+During his time at this firm, he defended the City of Chicago in both federal and state litigation related to the closure of Meigs Field.
 From 2004 to 2005, he worked at the law firm of Bell, Boyd, and Lloyd, LLC, where he concentrated on complex commercial and regulatory litigation.
 While working here, he was also appointed Special Assistant Cook County State's Attorney, defending the Cook County Sheriff's Department against claims of police misconduct.

 In 2000, Cabonargi received his Juris Doctor from the University of Illinois College of Law with honors.

 From 2000 to 2002, Cabonargi worked as a law clerk to U.S. District Court judge William J. Hibbler.
 During his time in this position, he initiated and helped to establish the courts first help desk for pro se litigants.
 For this, he was given the Award for Excellence in Public Interest Service from the Federal Bar Association and the U.S. District Court.

 From 2003 to 2005, he served on the Illinois Comptroller's Ethics Commission.